 #5 Historic Second City of The British Empire

-Glasgow was once one of the most powerful industrial city in the world.
+Glasgow was once one of the most powerful industrial cities in the world.

 #6 Scotland’s Only Women’s Only Library

 Glasgow is home to Scotland’s Women’s Only Library.
 It is the only library in the UK entirely dedicated to women’s lives, histories, and achievements.
 It doesn’t only focus on the history of women, but their future, one of their key aims is to empower the women of today.